Introduction & how configuration works

 Replaces.
 The AWS NAT Gateway -- specifically its hourly charge and its per-GB data-processing meter.
 With Cloud Spectra, outbound egress carries no per-GB networking fee beyond standard EC2 data-transfer.

 Configure.
-In the dashboard, open NAT Gateway and enable outbound NAT.
+In the dashboard, open the Features dialog and set Network Address Translation (NAT) to enable.
 Then point each private subnet's route table at the gateway ENI for that Availability Zone (default route 0.0.0.0/0).
 The same setting is available through the Terraform provider (cloudspectra_nat_gateway) and the configuration API (PUT /api/cloudspectra/nat-gateway).

 Verify.
 From a private instance routed through the gateway: